The General Data Protection Regulation (GDPR)

 What more can I do to prepare?

-The Information Commissioner’s Office (ICO) has published, ICO Guidance—Preparing for the General Data Protection Regulation (GDPR): 12 steps to take now, but is expected to provide further guidance throughout the implementation period and once the GDPR is applicable.
+The ICO has published, ICO Guidance—Preparing for the General Data Protection Regulation (GDPR): 12 steps to take now, but is expected to provide further guidance throughout the implementation period and once the GDPR is applicable.

 NHS European Office (part of NHS Confederation) have also produced a briefing to help prepare commissions, hospitals and other health and care providers for the main changes that can be expected which pharmacy contractors may find helpful.

-Pharmacy contractors are encouraged to consider and familiarise themselves with obligations under the GDPR to determine any compliance gaps in need of addressing in their standard operating procedures and other policies for when the GDPR goes live.
+Pharmacy contractors are encouraged to consider and familiarise themselves with obligations under the GDPR to determine any compliance gaps in need of addressing in their standard operating procedures and other policies for GDPR compliance.